 SpyHunter will automatically scan and detect all threats present on your system.

 Learn more about SpyHunter (EULA).
 We recommend you to carefully read and follow the SpyHunter Installation Instructions.
 The SpyHunter’s free diagnosis offers free scans and detection.
-You can remove the detected files, processes and registry entries manually, by yourself, or to purchase a subscription, which will allow you to use the automatic removal feature and to receive free professional help for any malware related issue by an experienced professional.
+You can remove the detected files, processes and registry entries manually, by yourself, or purchase a subscription, which will allow you to use the automatic removal feature and to receive free professional help with any malware related issue by an experienced professional.

 Remove 9o0gle.com Browser Hijacker Manually: